dbwebb-se/linux/tutorial/nodejs/createExecuteable.md

     ```

 ## Move the file
-Now its time to make the script executeable from anywhere in the file system.
+Now it is time to make the script executeable from anywhere in
-To do that the following steps needs to be completed.
+the file system.
+To do that the following steps needs to be
+completed.

 1. Copy the file to `/usr/local/bin/`.
     ```bash